-The intention of this Early Resolution Policy is for Claimant Lawyers and Panel Lawyers to consider early resolution of common law claims where it is appropriate to do so.
+The intention of this Early Resolution Policy is to assist parties to a damages claim, and their legal representatives, to consider early resolution of common law claims where it is appropriate to do so.
 This may include:

 - Informal discussions and negotiations held between the Panel Lawyer and the Claimant/Claimant’s Solicitor; or

 - Focus the attention of the parties on the benefits of resolving a claim expeditiously.

 - Enable each party to obtain the information they reasonably need in order to enter into an appropriate settlement and/or to make and consider an appropriate offer; and